shafqatalix/css-grid-reactjs/README.md

 -   No external dependencies.
 -   Typescript support.
--   No media queries, purely based on css-grid spec.-
+-   No media queries, purely based on css-grid spec.
 -   FUlly declarative.
 -   Simple and liner API.
 -   Responsive by default without any additional css.